MiiKos/Opaali/docs/_posts/2017-08-02-My curls are better than yours.markdown

 $ curl --tlsv1.2 -k -v -d grant_type=client_credentials https://api.opaali.telia.fi/autho4api/v1/token --header "Content-Type:application/x-www-form-urlencoded" --header "Authorization: Basic NJF4NzFjNjdmYjY1MzY3Y2Y5M2VkMDVkNzY3MDZhMDk6YWNIMStNX3I="
 ```
 ----
---tlsv1 _may also work.
+--tlsv1 _may also work (or __not__ -- Opaali FAQ v5.0 says that only TLSv1.1 and TLSv1.2 are supported).
 If you are wondering why the parameter_ -k _is sometimes present, but not always: I originally had to use it to disable certification verification because the self signed certificates couldn't be verified at that time.
 I guess it now works also without this._